managaran/Playground/README.md

 When a user visits localhost:5000/play/(x)/(color), have it display beautiful looking boxes x times, but this time where the boxes appear in (color).
 For example, localhost:5000/play/5/green would display 5 beautiful green boxes.
 Calling localhost:5000/play/35/red would display 35 beautiful red boxes.

-- [ ] Create a new Flask project
+- Create a new Flask project

-- [ ] Have the /play route render a template with 3 blue boxes
+- Have the /play route render a template with 3 blue boxes

-- [ ] ave the /play/<x> route render a template with x number of blue boxes
+- Have the /play/<x> route render a template with x number of blue boxes

-- [ ] Have the /play/<x>/<color> route render a template with x number of boxes the color of the provided value
+- Have the /play/<x>/<color> route render a template with x number of boxes the color of the provided value

-- [ ] NINJA BONUS: Use only one template for the whole project
+- NINJA BONUS: Use only one template for the whole project